icelu/CIN_CRC/README.md

 3) variance of pairwise divergences,
 4) number of unique breakpoints across all sampled glands,
 5) number of unique mutations across all sampled glands, and
-6) average pairwise different number of mutations (mismatch).
+6) average pairwise mismatch (numbers of different mutations).

 * When verbose > 0, more information will be written to the standard output and there is a file containing the copy numbers for each sampled gland.